Queuni/Match3-Core/README.md

 - Refactor the parser to use a proper state machine instead of regex

 - Improve the default config so it works out of the box for dev

+- Refactor error handling to use a custom exception hierarchy